Police hunt gunman who wounded 10 in Brooklyn subway attack - NewsBreak

 Police hunt gunman who wounded 10 in Brooklyn subway attack

-A man sought in connection with an attack on a subway train in Brooklyn that left 10 people shot — and once again interrupted New York City’s long journey to post-pandemic normalcy — is now considered a suspect, Mayor Eric Adams said Wednesday.
+NEW YORK (AP) — Police continued to hunt Wednesday for the gunman who opened fire on a subway train in Brooklyn, an attack that left 10 people shot and once again interrupted New York City’s long journey to post-pandemic normalcy.

+The search focused partly on a man who police say rented a van possibly connected to Tuesday’s violence.

+Investigators stressed they weren’t sure whether the man, Frank R. James, was responsible for the shooting.
+But authorities were examining social media videos in which the 62-year-old decried the United States as a racist place awash in violence and sometimes railed against New York City Mayor Eric Adams.

 The gunman sent off smoke grenades in a crowded subway car and then fired at least 33 shots with a 9 mm handgun, police said.
 Five gunshot victims were in critical condition but all 10 wounded in the shooting were expected to survive.
 At least a dozen others who escaped gunshot wounds were treated for smoke inhalation and other injuries.